-Fish-eating birds are killing half – or more – of the juvenile Upper Columbia steelhead, an ESA threatened species, before they enter the ocean, 12 years of research indicates.
+Fish-eating birds are responsible for half or more of the deaths of juvenile Upper Columbia steelhead, an ESA threatened species, before they enter the ocean, 12 years of research indicates.

 The Columbia River Inter-Tribal Fish Commission (CRITFC) is trying to raise public awareness of the alarming problem, CRITFC’s executive director told the Council this month.